 More places in the world with problems

 The river Citarum in Indonesia is one of those places linked with garment making.
 There are 400 factories and these factories pollute the waterways on a daily basis.
 This water is used by the local people to do their washing and personal hygiene and now it turns out this water is loaded with mercury, cadmium, lead, and arsenic.
-What does the toxic level of the water do to the people?
+What effect does the toxic level of the water have on the people?
 That is really something to ponder upon.

 Take for example mercury.
 Your health will suffer if you breathe it, eat it, and also if your skin comes in contact with it.
 These people swim in it.
 Big companies Like Zara, Asos, M&S, and Monsoon are not really open to discussing these type of issues.

 Luckily, the awareness of causing harm to people and the environment as a whole, does make some people think.
 Mr. Dillinger, who is the head of global production for the jeans brand Levi’s has voiced concern.
 They are trying to work on a solution by taking old garments, chemically deconstruct them and make them into new fiber.
 This new fiber feels and looks like cotton but has zero water impact.